pfeifer-j/CC-24-25_NutriNube/README.md

 - Test were added to ensure that the Docker Compose cluster is correctly built and all containers are running in a healthy state.
 This test is automated and runs as part of the GitHub Actions pipeline.

 For detailed descriptions of the methods and configurations employed, refer to the [Milestone 4 Documentation](/documentation/milestone4/milestone4.md).

+## :pencil2: Milestone 5: Deployment on a PaaS

+Milestone 5 focused on deploying the NutriNube application to the cloud using Render.com, a PaaS chosen for its easy GitHub integration and free service.
+Key aspects of milestone include:

+- Automatic deployment upon each commit via Render's automatic deployment.
+- Minor configuration adjustments to fit deployment requirements.
+- Ensuring application functionality in the cloud.
+- Performance testing remains a future task.

+For detailed explanations, see the [Milestone 5 Documentation](/documentation/milestone5/milestone5.md)..